-Installing MongoDB with Homebrew
+Installing MongoDB with Homebrew (Catalina and non-Catalina)

 I had to reconfigure my Macbook after sending it for repairs.
 During the reconfiguration period, I noticed the instructions I linked to in “Setting up a local MongoDB connection” were outdated.

 Here’s an updated version on how to install MongoDB on a Mac.

 There are a few steps: